Start the Registration Process

-The Residency and Program Information page is where you provide information about your residency and the program(s)/track(s) that will be offered in the Dental Match.
+The Residency and Program Information page is where you provide information about your residency and the program(s)/track(s) that will be offered in the MedPhys Match.
+(See Glossary).

-If your residency participated in the 2021 Dental Match, information is pre-populated based on the information in our records.
-If your residency did not participate in the 2021 Dental Match, a single program has been pre-populated with a 6-digit program Code Number and a default program description based on the type of your residency.
+If your residency participated in the 2021 MedPhys Match, information is pre-populated based on your previously submitted information.
 Please review the pre-populated program information carefully.
 You may make changes to this pre-populated information as described below.

 If any of the information is incorrect or is not pre-populated on the page, please update that information accordingly.

-Residency URL: If your residency has a web site with information for applicants, please provide the full web site URL (e.g., https://your-institution.com/your-residency).
-The URL will be included on the List of Participating Programs that is posted on the Dental Match web site.
-Program URLs can be a maximum of 250 characters.
+If your residency has a website with information for applicants, please provide the full website URL (e.g., https://your-institution.com/your-residency).
+The URL will be included on the List of Participating Programs that is posted publicly on the MedPhys Match website.
+Residency URLs can be a maximum of 250 characters.

-Each program offered by your residency must have a program description that includes an abbreviation of the type of residency (i.e., AEGD, ANES, GPR, OMS, ORTHO, PED, PERIO, and PROS) and the duration of the program (e.g., 1-YR or 2-YR).
+Each program or track offered by your residency in the MedPhys Match must have a program description that includes the type of residency (e.g., Therapy, Imaging, Nuclear Medicine) and the start date of training (e.g., July 1).
 Program descriptions can be a maximum of 50 characters, including spaces between words.

-Many residencies offer only one form of training or track; other residencies may offer more than one track (e.g., separate tracks for domestic and international applicants, tracks of different duration, tracks at different locations, tracks offering different or additional degrees such as an M.D. degree for an OMS program, etc.).
-In most cases, residencies that offer more than one track should differentiate these tracks for the purposes of the Dental Match by registering each track as a separate program.
+Many residencies offer only one form or stream of training.
+Other residencies may offer more than one form or stream of training to applicants (e.g., tracks with different start dates, different numbers of years of training, different locations, etc.).
+In most cases, residencies that offer more than one track should differentiate these tracks for the purposes of the MedPhys Match by registering each track as a separate program.

 Should I register multiple programs for my residency?

-If your residency offers only one form of training, or if it is not desirable for applicants to be able to rank your residency's tracks separately in the Dental Match, then your residency should offer only one program in the Dental Match.
+If your residency offers only one form or stream of training, or if it is not desirable for applicants to be able to rank your residency's tracks separately in the MedPhys Match, then your residency should offer only one program in the MedPhys Match.

 Adding a Program